 Applicants who have completed at least one full-time year of work in another American Bar Association approved law school may be admitted to advanced standing with credit for not more than one year of such work.
 Those applicants who demonstrate high academic performance during the fall semester may receive offers of admission prior to completion of the first year of law school studies.
 Those offered early admission must complete the full first year in the top one-third of the class or we may reconsider the offer of admission.
 Transfers are considered for admission in Fall semester only.
 If a student has earned units beyond the approximately 30 units earned as a first-year student, those additional units will not be credited toward the Juris Doctor degree at UC Davis Law School.
-Learn more about our Transfer Application Process.Information Sessions for Transfer Applicants Interested in transferring to UC Davis Law?
-Join Assistant Dean of Admission and Financial Aid Kristen Mercado for an info session in your area to learn more about applying as a transfer student, the new early admission option, and the wide range of opportunities available to transfer students.
+Learn more about our Transfer Application Process.Information Sessions for Transfer Law Applicants If you are a current first-year law student and are interested in transferring to UC Davis Law, join Assistant Dean of Admission and Financial Aid Kristen Mercado for an info session in your area to learn more about applying as a transfer student, the new early admission option, and the wide range of opportunities available to transfer students.
 RSVP required.

 Los Angeles, CA Thursday, March 6, 2014, 4:00 p.m. to 5:00 p.m.
 For location and to register, click here .